Careers and Jobs

 Not everyone wants to become a psychologist or go to graduate school.
 What career options are there for someone with an undergraduate degree in psychology, or a degree related to psychology?
 Check out the ideas and links below, helpful both to those entering the workforce right after graduation, or for those who plan to further their education to obtain a job-specific certificate or diploma.

 The University of Toronto Career Centre offers a wealth of resources, workshops, events, and job listings to assist students and recent graduates with their career search.
-The Psychology Department is teaming up with the Career Centre to offer events and programs specifically geared toward Psychology Undergraduates.
-Check out these upcoming events on the Career Event page of this website.
+Check out upcoming events on the Career Event page of this website.